North Carolina Democrat switches parties giving Republicans veto-proof supermajority in state House - KESQ

 Cotham’s plan to switch parties was first reported by Axios.
 CNN has reached out to Cotham about the party switch.

+“This announcement continues to reflect that the Democratic Party is too radical for North Carolina.
+The values of the Republican Party align with voters, and the People of Mecklenburg County should be proud to have her representation in Raleigh,” North Carolina GOP Chairman Michael Whatley said in a statement Wednesday.

-On Tuesday, state Rep. Robert Reives, the Democratic leader of the state House, said the “appropriate action” would be for Cotham to resign so that her constituents are fairly represented.”
+State Rep. Robert Reives, the Democratic leader of the state House, said Tuesday that the “appropriate action” would have been for Cotham to resign so that her constituents are fairly represented.”

 “Rep. Tricia Cotham campaigned as a Democrat and supporter of abortion rights, health care, public education, gun safety, and civil rights,” Reives said in a statement.
 “Now, just a few months later, Rep. Cotham is changing parties.
 That is not the person that was presented to the voters of House District 112 … and who they championed in a general election in a 60% Democratic district.”